Soulside Journey (1991)

 song manages to get better as it goes along.
 That seems to be the case with several of these.

+Razor.
 Sadly, the music lacks the kind of energy and force that those bands were known for.
-Thankfully, a decent tremolo riff shakes
+Thankfully, a decent tremolo riff

-things up, mid-way through.
-There seems to be a formula for the songs, as they unleash their most memorable moments during
+shakes things up, mid-way through.
+There seems to be a formula for the songs, as they unleash their most memorable moments

-memorable as they go along.
+get more memorable as they go along.
 As a fan of old Darkthrone, there's not a massive amount that I find worth my time, here.
-However,

-as someone that has an appreciation for tons of 80s Metal (having grown up with it), as well as some Punk bands like GBH,
+However, as someone that has an appreciation for tons of 80s metal (having grown up with it), as well as some Punk bands like

 The first thing I think of as soon as "The Banners of Old" begins is Black Sabbath.